Beckum and the Hanseatic League

 The Hanseatic League as a federation of North German cities developed from individual merchant cooperatives and smaller Hansen, derived from the Germanic hansa = crowd, cohort.
 These Hansen were protective organisations for German merchants trading abroad.
 They monitored acts of violence against the merchants, controlled taxes, customs duties, weights and measures, settled disputes and only allowed their own merchants to enter the markets.

-The association of merchants soon changed into an association of towns.
-From 1358 onwards, there is the first mention of the "steden van der dudeschen hense".
-This comprised about 70 - 80 active member towns and about 100 - 120 smaller towns that were members of the Hanseatic League.
-The first Hanseatic League meeting probably took place in 1366.
+The association of merchants soon turned into an association of towns.
+From 1358, the "steden van der dudeschen hense" is mentioned for the first time.
+This included around 70 to 80 active member towns and around 100 to 120 smaller towns that were members of the Hanseatic League.
+The first Hanseatic Convention probably took place in 1366.

-The cities of Dortmund, Soest, Münster and Osnabrück formed the so-called "Westphalian quarter of the Hanseatic League" under the domination of Cologne.
-In Riga there was the "large or merchants' quarter of Münster" and the "small or craftsmen's quarter of Soest".
+The cities of Dortmund, Soest, Münster and Osnabrück formed the so-called "Westphalian quarter of the Hanseatic League" under the dominance of Cologne.
+In Riga, there was the "large or merchants' parlour of Münster" and the "small or craftsmen's parlour of Soest".

-In 1572, the Münster Hanseatic Quarter was divided into two sub-quarters, the Braem Quarter (up'm Brahm) with the headmaster town of Coesfeld and the Drein Quarter (up'm Drein) with the suburb of Warendorf.
-The Braem quarter included the Hanseatic towns of Bocholt, Borken, Dülmen, Haltern and Vreden, while the Drein quarter included Ahlen, Beckum, Rheine, Telgte and Werne.
+In 1572, the Hanseatic quarter of Münster was divided into two sub-quarters, the Braemquartier (up'm Brahm) with the headmaster town of Coesfeld and the Dreinquartier (up'm Drein) with the suburb of Warendorf.
+The Braemquartier included the Hanseatic towns of Bocholt, Borken, Dülmen, Haltern and Vreden, while the Dreinquartier included Ahlen, Beckum, Rheine, Telgte and Werne.

-The Hanseatic League's trade in goods made the Münsterland an important transit area between the trading metropolis of Cologne and the seaside towns on the North and Baltic Seas.
+The trade routes of the Hanseatic League made the Münsterland an important transit area between the trading metropolis of Cologne and the maritime cities on the North and Baltic Seas.
 Of the numerous north-south trade routes, one important route led via Osnabrück, Warendorf and Beckum to Soest; another from Münster via Hamm to Werl.
-The Schleswig riders from Soest, for example, will have travelled via Beckum.
-These merchants from Soest had their privilege over the herring trade confirmed by the Danish king in 1232.
-In addition to bulk fish, other imported products came to Westphalia: Wine, porst (wild rosemary), hops and other brewing products as well as furs, wax, potash.
-The counter-cargo exported from Westphalia consisted mainly of canvas, livestock products, grain, beer and - from the southern parts of the country - metal products.
+The Schleswig travellers from Soest would have travelled via Beckum, for example.
+These Soest merchants had their privilege to trade in herring confirmed by the Danish king in 1232.
+In addition to bulk fish, other imported products came to Westphalia: Wine, porst (wild rosemary), hops and other brewing products as well as furs, wax and potash.
+The counter-freight exported from Westphalia consisted mainly of canvas, livestock products, grain, beer and - from the southern parts of the state - metal products.

-To what extent Beckum participated in Hanseatic trade we can no longer determine today.
-In the heyday of the Hanseatic League, Beckum had a good economic structure and was not dependent on long-distance trade of its products.
-It probably seemed sufficient to participate to a certain extent in the trade in goods which the two Hanseatic long-distance trade routes allowed to flow through the town anyway.
-The representation of the Hanseatic claims was obviously left to the suburb of Warendorf, to which Beckum was subordinate as a Hanseatic by-city.
-In addition to its function as a suburb, Warendorf also had considerable advantages over other country towns due to its access to the navigable Ems.
+The extent to which Beckum participated in Hanseatic trade can no longer be precisely determined today.
+In the heyday of the Hanseatic League, Beckum had a good economic structure and was not dependent on long-distance trade for its products.
+It probably seemed sufficient to participate to a certain extent in the trade in goods that the two Hanseatic long-distance trade routes allowed to flow through the town anyway.
+The representation of Hanseatic claims was evidently left to the suburb of Warendorf, to which Beckum was subordinate as a Hanseatic town.
+In addition to its function as a suburb, Warendorf also had considerable advantages over other country towns thanks to its access to the navigable Ems.

 The demarcation between Hanseatic and non-Hanseatic towns was always fluid.
 From the 15th century onwards, the Hanseatic towns complained increasingly that the trading privileges they had paid dearly for were also being used by non-Hanseatic towns and villages.
 Of all the Hanseatic towns, only 14 were still prepared to pay their dues in 1604.
 In October 1619, Münster demanded the contributions of its neighbouring towns in the Braem and Drein quarters for the last time.

-Sensitive restrictions on maritime trade had already resulted around 1400 from the piracy of the Vitualienbrüder under Störtebeker and Michels (their buccaneering multiplied the price of salt herrings in 1394/95), but above all from the advance of English and Dutch merchants in the 15th century.
-The viability and internal dissolution of the old merchants' association, which was no longer given anyway, was accelerated by the Thirty Years' War (1618 - 1648).
+The piracy of the Vitalienbrüder under Störtebeker and Michels had already severely restricted maritime trade around 1400 (their privateering caused the price of salt herrings to multiply in 1394/95), but above all the advance of English and Dutch merchants in the 15th century.
+The Thirty Years' War (1618 to 1648) accelerated the already diminished viability and internal dissolution of the old merchants' alliance.

 However, this by no means meant a decline in trade, but merely its transformation.
 Westphalia benefited in particular from its geographical proximity to the Netherlands, which experienced its heyday in the 17th century.
 Like England and Spain, the Netherlands were strongly oriented towards maritime trade and shipping.
 The neglect of their own trade and the natural lack of raw materials meant good export opportunities for Westphalian goods.